MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 2. On the current system, find any hosts or destinations (`user@host`) that the private keys may be accepted on,
 3. Attempt to SSH into all of the discovered destinations using all of the private keys discovered.

 The interesting thing about SSH-Snake, however, is that it can perform all of these tasks recursively: once it connects to a new destination, it starts tasks #1-#3 again.
 It continues this into perpetuity; or until no new keys/destinations are found.
-It's completely self-replicating and self-propagating -- and completely file-less.
+It's completely self-replicating and self-propagating -- and completely fileless.

 I hope this tool will be at least as useful to others than it has been for me.